-- Level 3: Speed up those steps and count how many you can perform in a minute
+- Level 3: Pick up the pace and see how many you can do in a minute.

-Again, stand in front of the bench with hands-on-hips.
+Stand in front of the bench with hands on your hips.
 Plant your right foot on the bench and then drive your left knee up towards your chest.
-Lower your left foot to the floor then repeat by placing your left foot on the bench and driving your right knee up.
+Lower your left foot to the floor, then repeat by placing your left foot on the bench and driving your right knee up.
 Keep alternating your lead leg.

-- Level 1: 30 seconds 15-second break between the leg change
+- Level 1: 30 seconds of exercise and a 15-second break between leg changes.

 - Level 3: Add a jump.
 When your right knee is a high as you can raise it, jump from your left foot then alternate.